Brinnrhirt/dsPaycheckSystem/README.md

 ### Paycheck System
-Paycheck System script for ESX made by Dennou Studios
+Paycheck System script for ESX and QBCore made by Dennou Studios

 ### Donations are **greatly** appreciated